PC Matic Review 2024: Better Than Other Antiviruses?

 PC Matic Mobile App

 PC Matic has 2 mobile security apps: one for Android and one for iOS.
-There is also a PC Matic VPN mobile app, but this comes at a substantial additional cost.
+There are also separate PC Matic VPN mobile apps for iOS and Android, both of which performed just as well as the desktop version in my tests.

 PC Matic Mobile App